Fairchild Channel F

 - System II Improvements (1979)

 The Channel F (VES), Video Entertainment System, is based on the Fairchild F8 CPU, invented by Robert Noyce before he left Fairchild to start his own company, Intel.
 The F8 is very complex compared to the typical integrated circuits of the day, and had more inputs and outputs than other contemporary chips.
 Because chip packaging was not available with enough pins, the F8 is instead fabricated as a pair of chips that had to be used together to form a complete CPU.
 It has an 8-bit data bus and an 8-bit address bus.
-It is completely 8-bit.
+Shortly said, it's completely 8-bit.

 Standard Specs (1976)